gerwld/HP-Z240-Sonoma/readme.md

 # HP-Z240-Sonoma

-> Working HP Z240 MT Hackintosh OpenCore Config for macOS Monterey (up to Sequoia).
+> Working HP Z240 MT Hackintosh OpenCore Config for macOS Sonoma (up to Sequoia).
 Lower OS versions have not been tested but may work.
-Higher versions might also be compatible.
-Based on [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) and an old fork from [NOTNlCE-OpenCore](https://github.com/NOTNlICE/XPS-9560-OpenCore).
+Based on [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) and an old fork from [NOTNlCE-OpenCore](https://github.com/NOTNlICE/HP-Z240-OpenCore).

 <img width="1680" alt="res" src="https://github.com/user-attachments/assets/5efe70cb-44b2-45e7-a536-f0435a1d2fa6">